 Photonic Nanostructure Research Group

-(1) Photonic crystal optical circuits (2D SOI photonic crystals, organic photonic crystals, and higher-dimensional structures).
-(2) Interaction between photonic nanostructures and materials (negative refraction, extremely-large group velocity dispersion, and photonic quasicrystal lasers) (3) Direct nanoprinting lithography
+(1) Two-dimensional photonic crystal optical circuits (ultra-low loss waveguide, resonator, filter) (2) Interaction between photonic nanostructures and materials (negative refraction, extremely-large group velocity dispersion, photonic quasicrystal laser).
+(3) Nanoprint lithography

-Major results obtained fiscal year 2002 are reported in the following pages.
+Major results obtained this fiscal year 2003 are reported in the following pages.